DestinyRoseMurphy/DestinyRoseMurphy.github.io/_posts/2024-02-20-Shakespeare.md

   </div>
 </div>

-Honorable Mentions (Shakespeare-Adjacent): All the Devils Are Here (overview of Shakespearean villains; delightful), The Book of Will (not memorable), Sleep No More (sort of Macbeth but barely), Drunk Shakespeare (a version that did not adhere to the text, but was nevertheless a fun telling of Macbeth), The Tempest (interpretive dance version).
+<p style="margin-top: 10;">Honorable Mentions (Shakespeare-Adjacent): All the Devils Are Here (overview of Shakespearean villains; delightful), The Book of Will (not memorable), Sleep No More (sort of Macbeth but barely), Drunk Shakespeare (a version that did not adhere to the text, but was nevertheless a fun telling of Macbeth), The Tempest (interpretive dance version).</p>